15 Best Things to Do in Canyonlands National Park

 11. Green River Overlook

-The Green River Overlook is widely renowned for being one of the best drive-up locations to enjoy the sunset in Island of the Sky District of Canyonlands National Park.
+The Green River Overlook is widely renowned for being one of the best drive-up viewpoints to enjoy in the Island in the Sky District—especially around sunset, when golden hour lights up the best of the Rivers District below the rim!

-I say this because the panoramic views are among the best of any location, and for photographers, there are countless unique angles to shoot this beautiful overlook along both sides of the main viewpoint.
+I say this because the panoramic views at the Green River Overlook are unlike those at any other viewpoint in the park, and for photographers, there are countless unique angles to shoot this beautiful overlook from both sides of the main viewpoint!

 Google Maps Directions: Green River Overlook